 He has also designed for such artists as Mick Jagger, Siegfried and Roy, the Pointer Sisters, Joan Rivers, and for choreographers Twyla Tharp, Peter Martins, David Parsons and Susan Stroman.

 He serves as Production Designer for North Carolina’s oldest running seasonal outdoor drama, The Lost Colony, which was the 2013 recipient of the Tony Honor for Excellence in the Theatre.
 He returns in 2018 for his 48th season with the production.

 Mr. Long holds honorary degrees from The University of North Carolina at Chapel Hill, The University of North Carolina at Asheville, and The College of William and Mary.
 He was the recipient of the Morrison Award (1992), the UNC Chapel Hill Playmakers Award (1994), the National Theatre Conference “Person of the Year” award (2000), the Order of the Long Leaf Pine (2001), the Distinguished Career Award from the Southeastern Theatre Conference (2002), the Raleigh Medal of Arts (2010), and the 2004 North Carolina Award presented by Governor Easley.

 He earned an undergraduate degree in history from The College of William and Mary, was a Kress Fellow at University of North Carolina at Chapel Hill, and then earned a Master of Fine Arts degree in stage design from Yale University School of Drama.

-Upcoming projects include A Christmas Story, Live for the FOX television network, the first Broadway revival of Crazy for You (for which he also designed the original Broadway production).
-United States Institute of Theatre Technology (USITT) is publishing a monograph of his work in March 2018.
+Upcoming projects include Tootsie: The Musical.
+The United States Institute of Theatre Technology (USITT) is publishing a monograph of his work in March 2018.
 He was inducted into the Theatre Hall of Fame in 2005.